PeihuaChen/gate/plugins/Tagger_MetaMap/README.txt

 metaMapOptions: set parameter-less MetaMap options here.
 Default is -Xt (truncate Candidates mappings and do not use full text parsing).
 See http://metamap.nlm.nih.gov/README_javaapi.html for more details.
-N

-B: only set the -y parameter (word-sense disambiguation) if wsdserverctl is running.
+NB: only set the -y parameter (word-sense disambiguation) if wsdserverctl is running.
 Running the Java MetaMap API with a large corpus with word-sense disambiguation can cause a 'too many open files' error - this appears to be a PrologServer bug.

 outputASName: output Annotation Set name.